Purpose

 XML Encoding

-Keyword search retrieval and display are enabled by machine-readable transcriptions in extensible markup language (XML) that associates printed text and Melville's hand-written words with pixel coordinates on the page and leaf images that comprise the digital copies of his books.
+Keyword search retrieval and display are enabled by machine-readable transcriptions in eXtensible Markup Language (XML) that associates printed text and Melville's hand-written words with pixel coordinates on the page and leaf images that comprise the digital copies of his books.
 Numeric pixel values in the markup allow for printed and handwritten words to appear highlighted (or outlined in red on enhanced images) when submitted and displayed through use of the search tool.
-The coordinate-based character of the XML renders it incompatible with Text Encoding Initiative (TEI) standards.
-It has been adopted by Melville's Marginalia Online for its functional properties rather than for the descriptive purposes that commonly underlie markup practices in online humanities projects.
-The coordinate-based character of the XML presents no obstacles to accurate representation and regularization of transcribed text.
-Disrupted and non-standard word forms in text marked by Melville are encoded using the following conventions:
+The coordinate-based character of the XML renders it incompatible with Text Encoding Initiative (TEI) standards (https://tei-c.org/).
+It has been adopted by Melville's Marginalia Online for its functional properties rather than for the descriptive purposes that commonly underlie markup practices in digital editions.
+Under this policy, typographical transcriptions of text marked by Melville observe basic upper- and lower-case distinctions but do not observe font-stylistic distinctions in the original texts such as italics and small caps.
+Currently this minimalist editorial approach is warranted by the project’s guiding emphasis on substantive (as opposed to semantic) word search functionality and display, as well as by persistent methodological obstacles to encoding marginalia satisfactorily in accordance with TEI guidelines.
+The project's encoding practices will evolve as technology and funding allow.

 <w x="2064">